F4de0/F4de0.github.io/README.md

 Yes , but good job getting here

 Why did this happen?
 Did you reach the end or chose the wrong path?
+Anyways, heres the video of me pulling venti lol